 What makes some companies risk neutral?

-From a theoretical perspective, companies behave in a risk-neutral manner because firms have the means to hedge their risks away.
+From a theoretical perspective, companies may behave in a risk-neutral manner by hedging their exposure through insurance, derivatives, or risk transfers.
 They can do this by purchasing insurance, buying financial derivatives, or transferring their risk to other parties.
 This allows them to focus on expected outcomes rather than the risk-related costs of those decisions.

-Conceptually, shareholders also want firms to make decisions in a risk-neutral manner, as individual investors can hedge risk exposure themselves by buying the shares of any number of other firms to diversify and offset these risk factors.
+Conceptually, shareholders may also want firms to make decisions in a risk-neutral manner, as individual investors can hedge risk exposure themselves by buying the shares of a number of other firms to diversify and offset these risk factors.

 What is an example of risk neutral?

 In both cases, the expected value would be $1,000, after calculating for both probability and return.
 This expected value would be what risk-neutral investors would focus on.
-By contrast, a risk-averse individual would choose option 1, as the outcome has more certainty (and less risk).
+By contrast, a risk-averse individual would choose the first option, as the outcome has more certainty (and less risk).

 Photo credit: iStock/Szepy